 1. Call Chuck E. Cheese about that refund

-1. Finish application for your graduate degree at your dream school
+1. Finish your graduate application for your dream school

 1. Chop lettuce for taco night